H-1B Visa for Doctors, Physicians & Residents | Requirements

 What Documents Are Required?

-Having the right documents completed and sent the right places can be the difference between success and failure when applying for an H-1B visa for doctors.
+Having the right documents completed and sent to the right places can be the difference between success and failure when applying for an H-1B visa for doctors.
 To apply, you will need:

-• A copy of your diploma from medical school along with your transcript and list of courses.
+• A copy of your diploma from medical school, along with your transcript and list of courses.

 • A certificate from the Educational Commission for Foreign Medical Graduates (ECFMG)